xiduzo/whisper-sentiment-analysis/Readme.md

 1. Install PulseAudio

+   Requires [Homebrew](https://brew.sh/) to be installed.

    run `./install-pulseaudio-for-mac.sh` to install the pulseaudio configuration files.

-3. Get IP address of the host machine (your macbook)
+2. Get IP address of the host machine (your macbook)

    `ipconfig getifaddr en0`

-4. Run docker container using your IP address:
+3. Run docker container using your IP address:

    You can either build the container yourself

    `docker build -f Dockerfile -t whisper .`

    `docker run --net=host --privileged -e PULSE_SERVER=<HOST> whisper`

    or using the pre-built container from the [Docker Hub](https://hub.docker.com/repository/docker/xiduzo/whisper-sentiment-analysis/general)

    `docker run --net=host --privileged -e PULSE_SERVER=<HOST> xiduzo/whisper-sentiment-analysis`

-5. Adding additional configuration to the container (Optional)

-_pulse config_
-If you want to add additional configuration to the container, you can use the `-v` flag to mount a volume to the container.

-`-v ~/.config/pulse:/root/.config/pulse`

-_with different model_

-add the `-e MODEL=<MODEL_NAME>` flag to the `docker run` command.

-`docker run --net=host --privileged -e PULSE_SERVER=<HOST> -e MODEL=base.en whisper`

 ## validate that the connection is made